BarathNallusamy/AWS_S3_Bucket/README.md

 aws s3 sync s3://devops-bootcamp-barath-bucket/ devops_bootcamp_test.text (download from the bucket as a directory) aws s3 rm s3://devops-bootcamp-barath-bucket/devops_bootcamp_test.text (delete the file from the bucket) aws s3 rb s3://devops-bootcamp-barath-bucket (remove the bucket)

+## Additional notes

+##### Route 53
+use load balance to divert the service to active datacentre. use route 53 DNS services to connect an application that is deployed in a different location.

+#### scale out - scaling the same size of server in multiple locations - cost effective
+#### scale up - increase the size of the server